Seamless profile switching for work & personal use

 In this prototype, the users can also change their preferences by clicking on the icon located at the end of the URL bar.
 Since final results were split evenly, we moved forward with this direction because this pattern was most familiar with users.

-Prototype 2
+Prototype option 2

 Participants found the smart switch valuable for organizing personal activities, saving time, and separating personal tasks from work.